Are you struggling to convert your website visitors into customers?

 What is an eCommerce conversion funnel?

-A conversion funnel is a visual representation of how your target audience follows a path from getting to know your brand to become a paid customer.
+An eCommerce conversion funnel is a visual representation of how your target audience follows a path from getting to know your brand/online store to become a paid customer.

 In short, it is a visual illustration of converting an unknown stranger into a customer.